 A bit unnerved, I made my way up the hill, stopping at the point along the steps which sat directly over that hideous bunker.
 I was standing where Nazis had once stood.
 It had happened before, in my past travels through Europe.
 I knew that for a fact.
 But this was the first time that it felt so personal.
 The sensation of time and space blurring was not a welcome one now.
 I took a few photos from that spot, but didn’t remain there long.

-I made my way up to the top of the cliff, and found a winding dirt path that ran along its edge – well-worn as if it had been tread by those fishermen’s wives that the girls had written of.
+I made my way up to the top of the cliff, and found a winding dirt path that ran along its edge – well-worn as if it had been tread by those fishermen’s wives, of whom the girls had written.
 Cornelia’s and Emily’s world did exist in this place.
 At least some of it did.
 I was just happy that this one lovely, poignant detail from the book was still intact.

 Whatever miscalculations I might have made with Cornelia’s and Emily’s journey timeline, I was in no doubt that by Thursday, July 13th, they were in St. Valery.
-As if to reward me for my efforts in bringing the girls back here exactly 95 years later, the heavens offered up a sunny day, just warm enough to go swimming.
+As if to reward me for my efforts in bringing the girls back here exactly 95 years later, the heavens offered up welcome sunshine on my Day 3, just warm enough for me to go swimming.

 At first, the water was cold to the point one might call bracing, but soon it seemed to get better and was really quite pleasant.
 I swam for about half an hour, and had wanted to stay in longer but the tide was coming in, pushing me most fervently back to shore.
 I obliged its wishes, allowing the waves to deliver me to water’s edge.
 Once again I traversed the brutal rocks, and made my way back up to the sea wall, where I sat soaking in the sunshine as the summer breeze dried me off.